chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 ---
-title: 'The Two-Strike Rule'
+title: '2-2-2'
-slug: 2025-04-06-Two-Strike-Rule
+slug: 2025-04-12-TwoTwoTwo
-date: '2025-04-06'
+date: '2025-04-12'
 description: ''
-image: 'A guide on community safety and preventative de-escalation for event organizers .'
+image: 'A framework for community safety and de-escalation for event organizers.'
 tags:
   - community
   - organizing

 ---

 One of the most challenging parts of an organizer's job is navigating conflict and harassment at our events and in our communities.
-As an organizer in creative spaces for fifteen years in both the US and Japan, I propose both a toolbox and a rule - **the two-strike rule** to help navigate these challenges.
-These are lessons I've learned over the course of organizing and I hope that by documenting this, it will prove useful to others who wish to both protect their communities from bad actors and cultivate a positive culture of learning.
+As an organizer in creative spaces for fifteen years in both the US and Japan, I propose both a framework to help navigate these challenges.
+For lack of a better name, it is called "2-2-2," short for **2 guidelines**, **2 strikes** and **2 consequences**.

-This rule and its accompanying mindset is taken from both nonviolent communication and social justice frameworks around "calling in" as opposed to calling out.
+It is intended to be used as a compassionate, but firm, way of establishing community guidelines in a diverse space and the more specific version of the broader rule of, "don't be a dick" or "be excellent to each other."
+2-2-2 is taken from both nonviolent communication and transformative justice frameworks around "calling in" as opposed to calling out.
 References will be provided below.

-While this is primarily very specific knowledge targeted at organizers, I will try to explain to non-organizers as well.
+This article is primarily targeted towards organizers, though I'll use language that non-organizers should be able to pick up as well.

+Why is a framework like 2-2-2 necessary?
+The issue is twofold:

+1. Most organizers are tired and susceptible to mistakes

+2. Niche communities can either swing from overly permissive of shitty/abusive behaviors OR rely on unspoken "vibe-based" moderation

+I argue that being both overly permissive or vibe-based moderation  leaves a community that doesn't know the boundaries of interaction.
+Thus, this leads to a community that normalizes being a mono-culture and lacks the ability to support diverse and marginalized voices.

-## The context: most organizers are tired
+### The problem: most organizers are tired

 When I started organizing, I was not particularly skilled at communication or de-escalation.
 I was a zinester, a game dev, a designer who wanted to find people who shared my similar interests.
 I simply wanted this space to exist.